joan-s/deep_metric_learning/deep_metric_learning.md

 ![bg height:600px right:50%](figures/close_open_face.png)

-Application: face recognition and verification.
+Application: face recognition (who is?) *and verification* (same or not?)

-Closed classification : new images of known classes at test time
+Recognition is closed classification : at test time, new images of known persons.

-**Open** : **new classes** at test time.
+**Verification is open** : at test time, pairs of images of new persons.

 Open is possible becase they have learned an embedding = a similarity measure, a distance to compare things.